-For those who are new to PlantingScience or to this platform in particular, we have created a set of instructions to answer some of the most frequently asked questions regarding accessing the website.
+For those who are new to PlantingScience, we have created a set of instructions to answer some of the most frequently asked questions regarding using the website.
 If you cannot find the answer to your question on this page, you can submit a ticket to the PlantingScience team, and we will respond as quickly as possible.

 How do I set my profile to "Available"?